mwangdakota/pages-uswds-jekyll/pages/fastlane/budget-changes.md

 # Pre-Award budget changes

-To successfully submit a revised budget request to NSF, both a project's PI and sponsored research officer must send in the revision.
+To successfully submit a revised budget request to NSF, both a project's PI and sponsored research officer must send in the revision. **Revised budget should not be submitted unless requested specifically by NSF.**

 All revised budget requests must include a `Revised Budget Justification`, which you can upload or enter using the Budget Impact Statement module (step #10 in the instructions that follow).